FUE (Follicular Unit Excision)

 View

 Photo 10.
-FUT grafts - skin sliver and 1, 2, and 3 hair grafts without any damage
+FUT grafts - a skin strip and 1, 2, and 3 hair grafts without any damage